shemeshg/pass-simple-mdbook/src/install_linux.md

 # Ubuntu specsific

+1. Download the deb file and install

-1. Install dependencies
+1. Install dependencies if compile yourself (not using the deb file)

     ```bash
     suto apt-get -y  install pass gnupg2 libyaml-cpp-dev libgpgme-dev libgpgmepp-dev
     ```

-    This is required if you compile yourself, or download the static linked.

-2. Create menu shortcut, see `pass-simple.desktop`.
-3. Try your luck make `ydotool` autotype.
+1. Try your luck make `ydotool` autotype.

     Manual compilation <https://askubuntu.com/questions/1413829/how-can-i-install-the-latest-ydotool-1-0-1-keyboard-automation-tool-working-on>
     will get ydotool work under root only.

     See `setting` tab in `pass-simple`, and set autotype accordingly.

-## If downlaoding the staticlly deployed zip file from sourceforge

-1. Extract the zip file.

-2. run the executable

-3. Create desktop shortcut

 ## If compile yourself